Iberian language: Southeastern (or Meridional) Iberian script

 The southeastern Iberian script is a semi-syllabary too, but it is more similar to the Tartessian script than to the northeastern Iberian script.
 The southeastern Iberian inscriptions have been found mainly in the southeastern quadrant of the Iberian Peninsula: eastern Andalusia, Murcia, Albacete, Alicante and Valencia.
 This script is not completely deciphered.

 Greco-Iberian alphabet

 The Greco-Iberian alphabet is a direct adaptation of an Ionic variant of a Greek alphabet to the specificities of the Iberian language.
 The inscriptions that use the Greco-Iberian alphabet have been found mainly in Alicante and Murcia.

-Description

-Current extent of linguistic knowledge
+Phonology

 Very little is known for certain about Iberian.
-The investigation of the language is past its initial phase of transcription and compiling of material, and is currently in the phase of identifying grammatical elements in the texts.
+The investigation of the language is past its initial phase of transcription and compiling material, and is currently in the phase of identifying grammatical elements in the texts.
 The hypotheses currently proposed are unconfirmed, and are likely to remain so unless the discovery of a bilingual text allows linguists to confirm their deductions.

-Phonology